Web Design

 Performance

 More than half of web traffic comes from mobile devices.
-For local service businesses the percentage is often higher — people searching “near me” or tapping a Google Business Profile link are almost always on a phone.
+For local service businesses the percentage is often higher.
+People searching “near me” or tapping a Google Business Profile link are almost always on a phone.
 A website that looks fine on desktop but breaks on mobile is losing the majority of its potential audience.
 Mobile-first means making layout, typography, and interaction decisions for small screens first, then scaling up.
 Touch targets need adequate size.
 Content needs to be readable without zooming.
 Navigation needs to work with one thumb.
 These are not enhancements.
 They are requirements.

 Speed is the other half of this equation.
-Google uses Core Web Vitals as a ranking signal, and users abandon sites that take more than three seconds to load.
-Performance is not a development concern to address after design — it is a design constraint that should inform every decision from the start.
-Optimized images, minimal code, and static-site generation produce websites that load in under two seconds.
-I target high 90s on PageSpeed Insights for every Seattle web design project.
+Google uses Core Web Vitals as part of page experience, and users lose patience with slow pages.
+Performance is not a development concern to address after design.
+It is a design constraint that should inform every decision from the start.
+Optimized images, minimal code, and static-site generation help small business websites load quickly and feel stable on a phone.
 A fast website on a phone is not a luxury.
-For most small businesses, it is the entire first impression.
+For many small businesses, it is the first impression.

 Responsive Design